scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 ..
 This autoencoder has two layers that compress

 Of course, this is a neural network so there are many hyper-parameters to tune.
-Only one effects the global optimum:
+Only one hyper-parameter affects the model architecture:

-* ``estimator__activation``: which specifies the activation the neural network should use.

-This hyper-parameter is varied between 4 different choices, all different types of the rectified linear unit (ReLU).
-The other hyper-parameters control reaching the global optimum:
+* ``estimator__activation``, which specifies the activation the neural network should use.
+This hyper-parameter is varied between 4 different choices, all different types of the rectified linear unit (ReLU) :cite:`relu`, including the leaky ReLU :cite:`leaky-relu`, parametric ReLU :cite:`prelu` and exponential linear units (ELU) :cite:`elu`.

-..
-TODO: cite Xavier, Kaiming, Adam, SGD, weight decay
+All other hyper-parameters do not influence the model architecture.
+They control finding the optimal model after the architecture is fixed:

 * ``optimizer``: which optimization method should be used for training?
-Choices are stochastic gradient descent (SGD)  and Adam.
+Choices are stochastic gradient descent (SGD) :cite:`bottou2010large` and Adam :cite:`adam`.
 * ``estimator__init``: how should the estimator be initialized before training?
-  Choices are Xavier and Kaiming initialization.
+  Choices are Xavier :cite:`xavier` and Kaiming :cite:`kaiming` initialization.
 * ``batch_size``: how many examples should the optimizer use to approximate the gradient?
 Choices include values between 32 and 512.
 * ``weight_decay``: how much of a particular type of regularization should the